-7.1 Employee Health
+7.1 EMPLOYEE HEALTH

 - A continuous medical surveillance program should be used to identify as soon as possible signs and symptoms indicating possible overexposure to hazardous or infectious materials.
 This program should include the following: - An initial medical assessment of each employee who is on the clandestine lab team will be completed at no cost to the employee prior to hazardous material training.
-This medical monitoring has two purposes: - To determine if the employee is physically fit to use the required safety equipment. - To establish a baseline health assessment for the employee for future determination of adverse health effects as a result of working with hazardous or infectious materials. - Post exposure evaluations in the event of accidental exposure to hazardous or infectious materials.

-Chemical or Biological Exposure

-Following an exposure incident, a confidential medical evaluation and follow-up will be made immediately available to the employee at no cost.

-- Refer to the APD Policy manual for Reporting on Job Injury/Occupational Illness-Civilian Personnel. - Obtain additional instructions from Department's Workers' Comp.
-Rep. regarding your Worker's Compensation claim and proper procedures that you must follow.

-Hepatitis B Vaccination

-- o Hepatitis vaccine series are available to all Bureau employees at no cost to the employee. - If the employee elects not to receive the HBV vaccination, they will complete the Hepatitis B Vaccine Declination Statement Form. - If the employee elects to receive the HBV vaccination, they will complete the Hepatitis B Vaccination Record Form. - HBV vaccination records are maintained by the Forensic Services Manager. - An employee who first declines to receive the vaccination can decide to receive the vaccination at a later date at no cost to the employee.
+This medical monitoring has two purposes: - a) To determine if the employee is physically fit to use the required safety equipment. - b) To establish a baseline health assessment for the employee for future determination of adverse health effects as a result of working with hazardous or infectious materials. - Post exposure evaluations in the event of accidental exposure to hazardous or infectious materials. - Chemical or Biological Exposure - Following an exposure incident, a confidential medical evaluation and followup will be made immediately available to the employee at no cost. - Refer to the APD Policy manual for Reporting on Job Injury/Occupational Illness-Civilian Personnel. - Obtain additional instructions from Department's Workers' Comp.
+Rep. regarding your Worker's Compensation claim and proper procedures that you must follow. - Hepatitis B Vaccination - Hepatitis vaccine series are available to all Division employees at no cost to the employee. - If the employee elects not to receive the HBV vaccination, they will complete the Hepatitis B Vaccine Declination Statement Form (SA 002). - If the employee elects to receive the HBV vaccination, they will complete the Hepatitis B Vaccination Record Form (SA 003). - > HBV vaccination records are maintained by the Division Safety Officer. - An employee who first declines to receive the vaccination can decide to receive the vaccination at a later date at no cost to the employee. - Clandestine Lab Response - Each employee who attends a clandestine lab crime scene must complete the Clandestine Lab Exposure Report Form (SA 001). - > The completed form is forwarded to the Division Safety Officer.